Obtaining Informed Consent

 Description of risk & benefits of the research

 A description of any reasonably foreseeable risks to the participant and a description of any benefits to the participant or to others which may reasonably be expected from the research.
-Benefits may not necessarily be experienced directly by the participant, but could take the form of helping to increase knowledge in a particular field of study.

 Statement that participation in the research is voluntary and that participation can be discontinued at any time

-A statement that participation is voluntary, that refusal to participate will involve no penalty or loss of benefits to which the participant is otherwise entitled, and refusal to participate will not affect the prospective research participants relationship to Willamette University or any relevant department.
+A statement that participation is voluntary, that refusal to participate will involve no penalty or loss of benefits to which the participant is otherwise entitled, and refusal to participate will not affect the prospective research participant’s relationship to Willamette University or any relevant department.
 The participant may discontinue participation at any time without penalty or loss of benefits to which the participant is otherwise entitled.

 Statement of confidentiality

-A statement describing the extent, to which confidentiality of information identifying the participant will be maintained as part of this portion of the informed consent document.
+A statement describing the extent to which confidentiality of information identifying the participant will be maintained as part of this portion of the informed consent document.
 Researchers need to detail how information will be kept confidential (both in the storing of information and in the dissemination of results from their research) and how information will be destroyed or discarded once the data are no longer needed.
 Please refer to your discipline's standards of practice regarding both storage of information (including length of storage required) and methods of discarding data.

 Statement regarding debriefing